aliahmadcse/kafka-deck/kafka-101.md

 ---

 ## **Topic Replication Factor**
-* With a replication factor n, you can lose upto (n-1) brokers, and still be Okie Dokie
+* With a replication factor R, you can lose upto (R-1) brokers, and still be Okie Dokie
 * Example: We lose Broker 102
 * Result: Broker 101 and 103 can still serve the data